Water turbine: Pumped-storage hydroelectricity

 Some water turbines are designed for pumped-storage hydroelectricity.
 They can reverse flow and operate as pumps to fill a high reservoir during off-peak electrical hours, and then revert to a water turbine for power generation during peak electrical demand.
 This type of turbine is usually a Deriaz or Francis turbine in design.

-This type of system is used in El Hierro, one of the Canary Islands: "When wind production exceeds demand, excess energy will pump water from a lower reservoir at the bottom of a volcanic cone to an upper reservoir at the top of the volcano 700 meters above sea level.
-The lower reservoir stores 150,000 cubic meters of water.
-The stored water acts as a battery.
-The maximum storage capacity is 270 MWh.
-When demand rises and there is not enough wind power, the water will be released to four hydroelectric turbines with a total capacity of 11 MW."
+Examples are the 3.6 GW Fengning in China, the 3 GW Bath County in USA, and numerous others.

 Efficiency

 Large modern water turbines operate at mechanical efficiencies greater than 90%.

 Types of water turbines

 Various types of water turbine runners.
 From left to right: Pelton wheel, two types of Francis turbine and Kaplan turbine.